-Isosurface extraction using "dual contouring" approaches have been developed to generate a surface that is "dual" in terms of the underlying extraction procedure used when compared to the standard Marching Cubes (MC) method.
-These approaches address some shortcomings of the MC methods including feature-detection within a cell and better triangles.
-One approach for preserving "sharp features" within a cell is to determine isosurface points inside each cell by minimizing a quadric error functions (QEF).
-However, this category of methods is constrained in certain respects such as finding just one isosurface point per cell or requiring Hermite data to calculate an isosurface.
+"Dual contouring" approaches provide an alternative to standard Marching Cubes (MC) method to extract and approximate an isosurface from trivariate data given on a volumetric mesh.
+These dual approaches solve some of the problems encountered by the MC methods.
 We present a simple method based on the MC method and the ray intersection technique to compute isosurface points in the cell interior.
-One of the advantages of our method is that it does not require Hermite data, i.e., the discrete scalar values at vertices suffice.
-We compute ray intersections to determine isosurface points in the interior of each cell, and then perform a complete analysis of all possible configurations to generate a look-up table for all configurations.
-Since complex features (e.g., tunnels) tend to be undersampled with "dual" points sufficient to represent sharp features and disjoint surfaces within the cell, we use the look-up table to optimize the ray intersection method to obtain minimum number of points necessarily sufficient for defining topologically correct isosurfaces in all possible configurations.
+One of the advantages of our method is that it does not require us to use Hermite interpolation scheme, unlike other dual contouring methods.
+We perform a complete analysis of all possible configurations to generate a look-up table for all configurations.
+We use the look-up table to optimize the ray-intersection method to obtain minimum number of points necessarily sufficient for defining topologically correct isosurfaces in all possible configurations.
 Isosurface points are connected using a simple strategy.